Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Performance of the mass-spin fit

 All surrogates are built by first subtracting a linear fit to the quantity of interest, then training a GPR on the corresponding residuals.
-Similarly to Ref.~\cite{2025PhRvD.112d4058N}, we use a combination of a RBF kernel times a constant kernel, summed to a white kernel.
+Similarly to Ref.~\cite{2025PhRvD.112d4058N}, we use a combination of a radial basis function kernel times a constant kernel, summed to a white kernel.

-Table~\ref{tab:rms_errors} shows the root--mean--squared errors (RMSEs) for the three fitted quantities $(M_f, \chi_{fz}, \delta\chi_{f\perp})$, computed via $10$-fold cross-validation~\cite{2009eds..book.....L}.
-Figure~\ref{fig:remnant:residuals} shows the corresponding residual errors: to avoid overfitting, the residuals are evaluated at validation time, then the 10 validation batches are merged together.
+Table~\ref{tab:rms_errors} shows the RMSEs for the three fitted quantities $(M_f, \chi_{fz},\chi_{f\perp})$, computed via tenfold cross-validation~\cite{2009eds..book.....L}.
+Figure~\ref{fig:remnant:residuals} shows the corresponding residual errors: to avoid overfitting, the residuals are evaluated at validation time, then the ten validation batches are merged together.
 Overall, test errors lie well within the measurement uncertainties of our parameter estimates, making the model suitable for this work.